Manage risk-based authentication (RBA) settings

 - Use the distance and time to calculate the velocity required to travel this distance in the given time.

-If the velocity is greater than that allowed by the Maximum Travel Velocity value, the velocity test fails.
+If the calculated velocity exceeds the Maximum Travel Velocity value, the velocity test fails.

-- An administrator can disable the velocity test on a per-user basis.
+- Administrators can disable the velocity test per user.

-- No velocity test occurs when the IP address is a private address.
+- The velocity test does not run when the IP address is private.

 IP/Geolocation

-Identity as a Service determines the approximate geographical location of any user seeking access.
-Identity as a Service converts the IP address of the user into location data that includes the country, region, city, Internet Service Provider (ISP) name, latitude, and longitude.
+IDaaS determines the approximate geographic location of users requesting access.
+It converts the user IP address into location data, including country, region, city, Internet Service Provider (ISP) name, latitude, and longitude.

-- Compare the user’s current IP address with all addresses on the IP blacklist.
-If a user's address is on a blacklist, the test fails.
+- Compare the user's current IP address with the IP blocklist.
+If there is a match, the test fails.

-- Compare the user’s current location with the last location associated with the user.
-If the user changed locations faster than the speed defined by the Maximum Travel Velocity setting, the user fails the velocity test.
-For example, if the user logs in from Toronto at 10:00 a.m. and then logs in from New York a few minutes later, this indicates a likely attack, and the test fails.
+- Compare the user's current location with the most recent location associated with the user.
+If the user appears to have moved faster than the speed defined by Maximum Travel Velocity, the velocity test fails.
+For example, a sign-in from Toronto at

-- Compare the user’s current location with the list of expected locations.
-If there is a match, the user passes an expected location test.
+10:00 a.m.followed by a sign-in from New York a few minutes later indicates likely risk. - Compare the user's current location with the expected locations list.
+If there is a match, the expected location test passes.

-In Identity as a Service, you can set up the following IP/Geolocation tests in the resource rule settings:
+In IDaaS, you can configure the following IP/geolocation tests in resource rule settings:

-- Source IP Address: If a user logs in from an IP address that is listed as a Deny IP Address/cidr on a resource rule's Source IP Address condition, this test fails.
+- Source IP Address.
+This test fails if a user signs in from an IP address listed in Deny IP Address/cidr under a resource rule’s Source IP Address condition.

-- Location History / Known Locations: If the user logs in from an IP address that is not in the user’s location history list, this test fails.
+- Location History/Known Locations.
+This test fails if a user signs in from an IP address that is not in the user’s location history list.

-- Travel Velocity: If a user logs in from two widely separated geographic locations in a suspiciously short period of time, this test fails.
+- Travel Velocity.
+This test fails if a user signs in from two widely separated locations in a suspiciously short period.

 Device Data